randstuff/elk.bitstamp/README.md

 Note you will need the vcure script to collect and archive the data retrieve from bitstamp.

 I am not an ELK master.
-That's just a quick test I want share.
+That's just a quick (and dirty) test I want share.

 ## Quick help :